yasirsavanur/Databases-and-SQL/Case Study: City of Chicago Data Portal/README.md

 # Understand the datasets

-To complete the assignment problems in this notebook you will be using three datasets that are available on the city of Chicago's Data Portal:
+To complete the tasks in this notebook you we used three datasets that are available on the city of Chicago's Data Portal:

 Socioeconomic Indicators in Chicago
 Chicago Public Schools